imtaotao/virtual-es-module/README.md

 import { Runtime } from 'virtual-es-module';

 const runtime = new Runtime();

-// Start by url
+// Import by url
 const module = await runtime.importByUrl('./a.mjs');
 console.log(module);

-// Start by code
+// Import by code
 const module = await runtime.importByCode(`
   import * as m from './a.mjs';
   export default 1;